oracle-livelabs/oml/oml/use-scratchpad/use-scratchpad.md

 This lab takes about 10 minutes to complete.

 ### Objectives
-This lab shows how to use the Scratchpad option to run Python, R, SQL and PL/SQL Scripts.
+This lab shows how to use the Scratchpad to run Python, R, SQL and PL/SQL Scripts.

 ### Prerequisites